fhuang26/codepath_fb_proj1/README.md

     * [ ] Less popular videos rely on the detail page should show ratings and a YouTube preview.
 * [ ] Apply the popular [Butterknife annotation library](http://guides.codepath.com/android/Reducing-View-Boilerplate-with-Butterknife) to reduce boilerplate code.
 * [ ] Apply rounded corners for the poster or background images using [Picasso transformations](https://guides.codepath.com/android/Displaying-Images-with-the-Picasso-Library#other-transformations)
-* [x] Replaced android-async-http network client for Piccaso with the popular [OkHttp](http://guides.codepath.com/android/Using-OkHttp) networking libraries.
+* [x] Replaced android-async-http network client for Picasso with the popular [OkHttp](http://guides.codepath.com/android/Using-OkHttp) networking libraries.

 The following **additional** features are implemented: